wduquette/joe/mdbook/src/extending/registered_types.md

 ## Stringification

-When Joe converts a value to a string, it can do so in two ways:
+When Joe converts a value to a string, it does so via `Joe::stringify`.
+For proxied types, this defaults to returning the value's normal Java `toString()`.

-- Via `Joe::stringify()`, which is intended to produce a string for display.
-- Via `Joe::codify()`, which is intended to produce a string that looks more like the code you'd see in a script to create the value.

-Both of these default to the value's normal Java `toString()`.

-To change how a value is stringified, override `TypeProxy::stringify`.
+To change how a value is stringified at the script level, override `TypeProxy::stringify`.
 For example, `NumberProxy` ensures that integer-valued numbers are displayed without a trailing `.0`:

 ```java
 @Override